Economic history of China before 1912: Late imperial era

 In 960, Zhao Kuangyin led a coup and established the Song dynasty, which would go on to reunite China by 976.
 Song China.
 The Late Imperial Era, encouraged by technological advancement, saw the beginnings of large-scale enterprise, waged labour and the issuing of paper money.
 The economy underwent large increases in manufacturing output.
-Overseas trade flourished under the Ming dynasty.
-Investment, capital, and commerce were liberalised as technology advanced and the central state weakened.
+Overseas trade flourished during the late Ming dynasty, when it relaxed the ban on maritime trade in 1567 (although the trade was restricted to only one port at Yuegang).
+Investment, capital, and commerce were liberalized as technology advanced and the central state weakened.
 Government manufacturing industries were privatised.
 The emergence of rural and urban markets, where production was geared towards consumption, was a key development in this era.
 China's growing wealth in this era lead to the loss of martial vigour; the era involved two periods of native rule, each followed by periods of alien rule.
-By the end of the isolationist Manchu Qing dynasty (1664–1911), China's development slowed, falling behind that of the west.
+By the mid-Qing dynasty era in the 18th century China was possibly the most commercialized country in the world.
+The total amount of the empire's trade increased along with the expansion of overseas trade by the 19th century, and even more so during the Opium Wars when Western mercantile influence spread to inland cities.

 The food production grew thanks to more lands being cultivated and to the increasing yields.
 The production of iron and salt and other commodities also grew in this period.
 According to the GDP estimates by Broadberry et al., the per capita GDP was stable during the Song and Ming dynasties before going down during the Qing dynasty when the population increase outstripped the GDP growth.
 Thus Song China was the richest country in the world by GDP per capita at the turn of the millennium, by the 14th century parts of Europe caught up with it and the significant gap between China and Europe appeared by the middle of the 18th century.